Everything You Need to Know About Skylights

 Frame a Skylight

-Frame the light's shaft wall with studs at 16 or 24 inches on centre and nail this to the ceiling joist already in place.
+Frame the light's shaft wall with studs at 16 or 24 inches in the centre and nail this to the ceiling joist already in place.

 Finish the shaft's interior with drywall or other finish material and insulate around the shaft to minimise air infiltration, condensation, and heat loss.
 Use either batt or rigid insulation.